Article Contents

 Risk Analysis

-While there are a number of Customer Success tools out there that help measure quantitative metrics like support tickets and renewal dates, we measure engagement and quality of the engagement throughout the organization.
+Many Customer Success tools help to measure quantitative metrics.
+These metrics include support tickets and renewal dates.
+However, we measure engagement and the quality of the engagement throughout the organization.

 A risk in our system is essentially any of the metrics above mentioned in the text of an email.
-The risks tells us what we need to take care of right now, as well as a benchmark analysis of how particular accounts compare to others.
+The risks tell us what needs immediate attention.
+They also provide a benchmark analysis showing how particular accounts compare to others.

 (Will Cheung | Sep 26, 2016)